drskennedy/qa-kg-neo4j/README.md

 ```
 % brew install --cask temurin@17
 ```
-- Extract the contents of the downloaded archive
+- Extract the contents of the downloaded neo4j community edition tarball:
 ```
 % tar -xf neo4j-community-5.21.0-unix.tar.gz
 ```
 - Place the extracted files in a permanent home on your machine.
 I chose /opt/.

-- The top level directory is referred to as NEO4J_HOME.
-Added an environment variable to my ~/.zshrc file:
+- The top level directory is referred to as `NEO4J_HOME`.
+Add an environment variable.
+E.g. added the following to my ~/.zshrc file:
 ```
 export NEO4J_HOME=/opt/neo4j-community-5.21.0
 ```